TRIQS/itertools/doc/documentation.md

 * @ref itertools::foreach "foreach"
 * @ref itertools::product_range "product_range"

+## Sorting

+We provide alternatives to `std::sort` that keep track of the number of swaps that have to be performed to put a range into a sorted order.

+The following @ref sorting functions are defined in **itertools**:

+* @ref itertools::bubble_sort "bubble_sort"
+* @ref itertools::insertion_sort "insertion_sort"

 ## Utilities

 @ref utilities are mostly internal implementation details and should not concern everyday users.